osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex2-login-scp.md

 status: testing
 ---

-dHTC Exercise 2: Log in to the OSG Submit Server
+Grid Exercise 2: Log in to the OSG Submit Server
 ================================================

 The goal of this exercise is to log in to a different submit host so that you can start submitting jobs into the OSG